On this page

-Members of the Concordia University community should consult the University's Policy on Copyright Compliance (PDF).
+Members of the Concordia University community should consult the University's Policy on Copyright Compliance as well as the Copyright Guidelines for Instructors.
 In case of doubt, please seek legal assistance.

 In Canada, copyright is governed by the Copyright Act (R.S.C.
 1985, c.
 C-42) which regulates the use and reproduction of intellectual and artistic creations.